RehanSajid136602/ai-recipe-generator/README.md

 ## Deployment

-The project is ready to be deployed on Vercel or Netlify.
-Simply connect your repository and add the `VITE_GEMINI_API_KEY` environment variable in the dashboard.
+The project is ready to be deployed on Vercel.
+Simply connect your repository and add the `GEMINI_API_KEY` environment variable in the dashboard.
+This ensures your API key is kept secure on the server and not exposed in the client-side code.
 "# ai-recipe-generator"